harlov/generator-spa-ee-angular/README.md

 Next, install this generator:

-    # for global use, otherwise install in projecc
+    # for global use, otherwise install in project
     sudo npm install -g generator-cc-angular

 To create a project: